cadu1979/Geodetic-Graph/README.md

 # Geodetic Graph

+Calculates whether or not a graph is geodetic.
+A graph is geodetic if between each two vertices there exists an unique shortest path.
+The graph must be entered in a text file following the format given in the next section.

 ## Correct form of the graph's description

 The description must contain only the IDs of the vertices, which are integers.